Mayor Eric Garcetti and First Lady Amy Elaine Wakeland are lifelong champions of gender equity and women’s leadership.

-In 2017, Mayor Garcetti and First Lady Wakeland hosted the inaugural Los Angeles State of Women & Girls Address and Young Women’s Assembly, which brought civic and thought leaders together with 700 girls, young women, and trans youth for in-depth conversations, panels, and presentations on the state of gender equality in Los Angeles.
+In 2017, Mayor Garcetti and First Lady Wakeland hosted the inaugural State of Women & Girls Address and Young Women’s Assembly, which brought civic and thought leaders together with 700 girls, women, and non binary youth for in-depth conversations, panels, and presentations on the state of gender equality in Los Angeles.
 The Mayor and the First Lady hosted the second annual Assembly in October of 2018, and hosted the third gathering in October 2019.

 A summary of the City’s progress during the Garcetti administration is below.